Trump Will Be Commencement Speaker At Liberty University

 “Liberty is proud to be a place where academic freedom and free expression of all viewpoints is a priority over political correctness.”

 Despite this mission statement, it is unknown at this time if Liberty University will find itself targeted by student protests over President Trump’s visit.
-The President has been the subject of multiple protests, including the Women’s March, while pro-Trump rallies in liberal areas like Berkeley, California turned violent.
+The president has been the subject of multiple protests, including the Women’s March, while pro-Trump rallies in liberal areas like Berkeley, California, turned violent.

 However, Liberty University, a Christian Southern Baptist school, is ideologically much different from UC Berkeley, and President Trump spoke there last year without any major upset to the community.